 The plastic will begin to harden as it cools down.
-As it cools, it shrinks a little so you will feel it getting a little bit tighter.
+It also shrinks a little so you will feel it getting a little bit tighter.
 The shell should feel firm, but not too uncomfortable.

 Mouth bite

 Your doctor may want you to have a mouth bite with your shell.
 This is a very small piece of plastic attached to the mask that you bite between your front teeth.
 Your consultant radiographer will discuss this with you.